Karol Gruszecki

-Karol Gruszecki (born 4 November 1989) is a Polish professional basketball player for Enea Abramczyk Astoria Bydgoszcz of the Bank Pekao S.A.
+Karol Gruszecki (born 4 November 1989) is a Polish professional basketball player who last played for Enea Abramczyk Astoria Bydgoszcz of the Bank Pekao S.A.
 I Liga and the Polish national basketball team.

 Professional career

 Gruszecki signed with Spirou Charleroi in Belgium for the 2013–14 season.
 He finished the season in his home country of Poland, on loan with Czarni Słupsk.
 For the next season, Gruszecki signed a full contract with Czarni Słupsk.
 After the 2014–15 season, he was named to the All-PLK First Team.
 He also finished as runner-up in the voting for Best Polish Player.
 He signed with reigning PLK champion and EuroLeague team Stelmet Zielona Góra in the 2015 offseason.
 He played with them for two seasons before signing with Pierniki Toruń.

 On 19 February 2018, Torún won its first trophy when it beat Zielona Góra 88–80 in the final of the Polish Cup.
 Gruszecki was named the tournament's Most Valuable Player.